Nine Things to Know about Locum Tenens Credentialing

 • A negative tuberculosis test result within the past year is also required

+Nothing slows down the credentialing process like missing or inaccurate information.
 Report all licensure sanctions or malpractice claims in detail.
 Also, make sure applications match the CV because all discrepancies must be investigated, even two-month differences.
-The process becomes much easier when accurate information is provided.

-Finally, timely communication with consultants and credentialing representatives can help prevent delays.
-Providers should expect to let credentialing teams know their preferred method of contact for expedited resolutions.
+While having experts on your side makes this process faster and easier, you’re a big part of the process.
+Communicating in a timely fashion with consultants and credentialing representatives can help prevent delays.
+You should expect to let credentialing teams know your preferred method of contact for urgent items.